 The Beacon frame contains all elements requested by the Request element.

 If the next Beacon frame is not used as a response, a Probe Response frame is transmitted.
 The Probe Response frame shall be addressed to the broadcast or the address of the transmitter of the Probe Request frame.
 The Probe Response frame may be transmitted to all or some of the Probe Request frames received from FILS STAs.
 A first FILS STA may choose not to respond to Probe Request frames from a second FILS STA addressed to the broadcast address if the first STA receives an acknowledged probe response addressed to the second STA containing the SSID of the first STA’s BSS.
-A non-S1G AP shall remain in the awake state, and shall respond to probe requests, subject to the criteria above.
+A non-S1G AP shall remain in the awake state, and shall respond to Probe Request frames, subject to the criteria above.

-An S1G AP that is awake shall respond to probe requests, subject to the criteria above.
-The response to the probe requests shall have the same CH_BANDWIDTH as the preceding probe request.
+An S1G AP that is awake shall respond to Probe Request frames, subject to the criteria above.
+The response to the Probe Request frames shall have the same CH_BANDWIDTH as the preceding Probe Request frame.
 The S1G AP may send a PV1 Probe Response frame instead of a Probe Response frame as specified in 11.1.4.3.7 (Active scanning using PV1 Probe Response).

-NOTE 2—This rule does not allow an S1G AP to respond with a probe response in 1 MHz channel width after receiving a probe request in 2 MHz channel width.
+NOTE 2—This rule does not allow an S1G AP to respond with a probe response in 1 MHz channel width after receiving a Probe Request frame in 2 MHz channel width.

-An IBSS STA that sent a Beacon or DMG Beacon frame shall remain in the awake state, and shall respond to probe requests, subject to the criteria above, until a Beacon or DMG Beacon frame with the BSSID of the STA’s IBSS is received.
+An IBSS STA that sent a Beacon or DMG Beacon frame shall remain in the awake state, and shall respond to Probe Request frames, subject to the criteria above, until a Beacon or DMG Beacon frame with the BSSID of the STA’s IBSS is received.

-A mesh STA or PCP that is awake shall respond to probe requests, subject to the criteria above.
+A mesh STA or PCP that is awake shall respond to Probe Request frames, subject to the criteria above.

 NOTE 3—Results of the procedures defined in this subclause are as follows:

-Infrastructure BSS: The AP is always awake to respond to probe requests.
+Infrastructure BSS: The AP is always awake to respond to Probe Request frames.

-IBSS: At least one STA will be awake to respond to probe requests.
-More than one STA might respond to any given probe request, particularly when more than one STA transmitted a Beacon or DMG Beacon frame following the most recent TBTT, either due to not receiving a previous Beacon or DMG Beacon frame or due to collisions between beacon transmissions.
+IBSS: At least one STA will be awake to respond to Probe Request frames.
+More than one STA might respond to any given Probe Request frame, particularly when more than one STA transmitted a Beacon or DMG Beacon frame following the most recent TBTT, either due to not receiving a previous Beacon or DMG Beacon frame or due to collisions between beacon transmissions.

-MBSS or PBSS: At any given time it might be the case that no STA is awake to respond to probe requests.
+MBSS or PBSS: At any given time it might be the case that no STA is awake to respond to Probe Request frames.

 …(existing texts)…